FAFSA For Military Families: Your 2026-2027 Financial Aid Options

 Education is expensive.
 Completing the Free Application for Federal Student Aid (FAFSA) can help you – or a family member – access financial aid.

-The average cost for four years at a public in-state university is $108,584, and four years at a private college or university comes with a hefty average price tag of $234,512.
-While the GI Bill is designed to ease the financial burden on service members and veterans seeking an education, it won’t necessarily cover the full cost of a college education.
-Fortunately, the federal grants and loans that can be accessed by completing the FAFSA can help fill in the financial gaps.
+While the GI Bill is designed to ease the financial burden of education on service members and their families, it won’t necessarily cover the full cost of attending college.
+Fortunately, completing and submitting the FAFSA provides access to federal grants and loans, as well as private scholarships that can help fill in the financial gaps.

 The FAFSA gives applicants access to the largest source of financial aid for education available within the United States.
-Colleges and career schools use this program to determine how much financial aid you're eligible to receive.
+Colleges and vocational schools use this program to determine how much financial aid you may qualify for.

 Yes.
 Most active-duty members serving for purposes other than training qualify as independent students on the FAFSA.
 Veterans are also eligible, and support for education is more extensive for those who’ve served in the military.
-Let’s explore some additional education funding benefits available to you.
+Let’s explore some additional education benefits that may be available once you complete the FAFSA.

-How to Pair FAFSA and Military Education Benefits
+How To Pair the FAFSA and Military Education Benefits

-Even if you’re using Veterans Affairs or Department of Defense programs, filing the FAFSA matters.
-Federal student aid (grants, work-study, loans) and military education benefits are separate funding streams that schools coordinate to cover tuition, fees, and other costs.
-Filing the FAFSA keeps you in the running for grants and school/state aid while you use your GI Bill or DOD Tuition Assistance.
+Even if you’re using Veterans Affairs (VA) or Department of Defense (DOD) programs, filing the FAFSA matters.
+Federal student aid (grants, work-study, loans) and military education benefits are separate funding streams schools coordinate to cover tuition, fees, and other costs.
+Filing the FAFSA keeps you in the running for grants and school/state aid while you use your GI Bill or other military education benefits.

 Here’s what filing the FAFSA can open up — whether or not you’re using the GI Bill.